The People's Party (PP) attacks Marlaska, who claims to be unaware of the sexual assault complaint against the National Police: "Resign!"

 This browser does not support the video element.

 MadridShouts for resignation, table-banging, and serious accusations.
 This is what prevailed this Wednesday during the question period in the Congress of Deputies, with Pedro Sánchez absent due to his trip to India, following the Complaint of sexual assault against the head of the National PoliceThe PP has targeted Minister Fernando Grande-Marlaska, demanding he cover up the case.
-"We knew nothing and, given the seriousness of the situation, we asked him to resign," Marlaska told the media, after it emerged on Tuesday that a Madrid judge had dismissed him. has summoned him to testify The Deputy Director of Operations (DAO) of the National Police, José Ángel González, is under investigation for an alleged assault involving penetration of a lower-ranking officer.
+"We knew nothing and, given the seriousness of the situation, we asked him to resign," Marlaska told the media, after it emerged that a Madrid judge had dismissed him. has summoned him to testify The Deputy Director of Operations (DAO) of the National Police, José Ángel González, is under investigation for an alleged assault involving penetration of a lower-ranking officer.
+Officer Gemma Barrosso has temporarily assumed his duties.

 Once the plenary session of Congress began, the PP's rhetoric steadily increased.
-"Criminals in the Council of Ministers and criminals in the party," exclaimed PP spokesperson Esther Muñoz, who also criticized the alleged corruption schemes surrounding the PSOE and its two former organizational secretaries, José Luis Ábalos and Santos Cerdán.
+"Criminals in the Council of Ministers and criminals in the party," exclaimed PP spokesperson Esther Muñoz, who also criticized the alleged corruption schemes affecting the PSOE, involving its two former organizational secretaries, José Luis Ábalos and Santos Cerdán.
 "What are you still doing here, Mr. Marlaska?" the deputy spokesperson, Cayetana Álvarez de Toledo, raised her voice even further: "It must be dissolved, like Convergència, before a judge does.
 Your partners are already searching for a name; what will yours be?
 Neither socialist nor worker," she snapped.
 "It's nauseating to see you here.
-A whole minister covering up an alleged rape," went the PP's secretary general, Miguel Tellado, even further.
+A whole minister covering up an alleged rape," went the PP's general secretary, Miguel Tellado, even further.

 "You must apologize, it's a disgrace," continued PP deputy Mirian Guardiola Salmerón, addressing Marlaska.
 Even harsher was PP deputy Jaime de Olano: "After covering up for the alleged rapist and his right-hand man, I don't know."